jeremiah-corrado/fem_2d/paper.md

 }
 ```

 The `Mesh` data structure also has an alternative set of methods to modify expansion orders by setting them directly rather than additively.
 These methods can be very useful in scenarios where the current expansion orders are irrelevant, and elements require a specific expansion order which is either known beforehand or computed ad-hoc.
-The following example juxtaposes some of the functionality with the above $p$-refinement API.
+The following shows how this API may be used in practice.

 Here, both methods can return an error, as it is possible to specify an invalid expansion order.
 These methods take a length-two array of `u8`'s (8-bit unsigned integers), and thus preemptively remove the possibility of setting negative expansion orders, however, they still Err on expansion orders that are zero or too large.
 ```rust